Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

-\paragraph{Data records for Task 3.} In addition to evaluating how well the proposed LLMs digitally shadow cognition within an educational context, MEDS collected data pertaining to the recall of memories from the knowledge base of the LLMs.
-For the purpose of evaluation, behavioral forma mentis networks are used for both synthetic human beings and LLMs.
-This can be compared to the real-world data gathered from human participants by Stella et al. \cite{stella2019forma}.
-A behavioral forma mentis network is a network of concepts that are interconnected through memory connections with sentiments such as positive, negative, and neutral \cite{abramski2023cognitive,haim2026cognitive,stella2019forma}.
+\paragraph*{Data records for Task 3.} In addition to evaluating how well the selected LLMs capture simulated cognitive patterns in an educational context, MEDS collected data on associative recall from the LLMs' internal knowledge representations.
+BFMNs were used for both human-shadow and AI-assistant data.
+These data can be compared with real-world data gathered from human participants by Stella et al. \cite{stella2019forma}.
+A BFMN is a network of concepts interconnected through memory-based connections and sentiment labels such as positive, negative, and neutral \cite{abramski2023cognitive,haim2026cognitive,stella2019forma}.

+For human cognitive networks, each individual forms a mindset (forma mentis) on a particular subject through the free association of ideas and emotional valence \cite{abramski2023cognitive,stella2019forma}.
+Empirical evidence shows that, whereas experts have positive perceptions of quantitative courses, secondary-school learners consistently hold negative perceptions of mathematics and physics \cite{stella2019forma}.
+Therefore, the recorded data for Task 3 include cue words, associated words, and valence ratings in response to these cues.
+The following block presents a sample output for run \texttt{f8db24b0d5}, showing the free associations produced for one cue word together with the valence ratings assigned to the cue and each association.